muratk5n/thirdwave/en/README.md

 ---

-H2 View: "JBIC invests $108m in Hy24 to support the ‘world’s largest’ clean hydrogen infrastructure investment fund.
-The Japan Bank for International Cooperation (JBIC) has revealed plans to invest up to €100m (108m dollars) into a clean hydrogen infrastructure fund"
+H2 View: "JBIC invests.. support the ‘world’s largest’ clean hydrogen infrastructure investment fund.
+The Japan Bank for International Cooperation (JBIC) has revealed plans to invest up to €100m ($108m) into a clean hydrogen infrastructure fund"

 ---